jnozzi/cocoadev.com/markdown/ComponentDevelopment.md

 Change the color to blue and repeat the cycle.

-Some things I have noticed while working with General/FixAndContinue:
+Some things I have noticed while working with FixAndContinue:

 *You cannot add methods while your application is running in debugging mode